diablodale/gnucash-dev-docker/README.md

 ## Setup

-1. You need a running Docker host/engine on a Linux-based OS.
+1. You need a Docker host/engine on a Linux-based OS.
    Other host OS are not yet supported.
 Docker has free and easy instructions at
    <https://docs.docker.com/install/>
 2. Strongly recommend you have `docker-compose` installed